mmikkel/CacheFlag-Craft3/README.md

 ## Arbitrary flags

-The flags you add to your `{% cachetags %}` caches can be literally anything - and they don't have to be added to an element source (via Cache Flag's CP section).
+The flags you add to your `{% cachetags %}` caches can be literally anything - and they don't have to be added to an element source (or be dynamic).

-A good use case for arbitrary flags is when you've got a cache that don't involve any elements, for example if you wanted to cache output dependent on an external API call or something else that is time-consuming to parse on every request, e.g. something like this:
+A good use case for _arbitrary flags_ is when you've got a cache that don't involve any elements, for example if you wanted to cache output dependent on an external API call or something else that is time-consuming to parse on every request, e.g. something like this:

 ```twig
 {% cacheflag flagged "somearbitraryflag" %}